fredwang1012/mcp/README.md

 ## Deploying MCP servers on Databricks Apps

-The MCP servers in this repo can be deployed on Databricks Apps.
+You can deploy the Unity Catalog MCP server as a Databricks app.
 To do so, follow the instructions below:

 1. Move into the project directory:
 ```bash
 cd /path/to/this/repo
 ```

-2. Deploy the app:
+2. Push app code to Databricks:
 ```bash
 databricks bundle deploy -p <name-of-your-profile>
 ```

-3. Run the app:
+3. Deploy the app:
 ```bash
 databricks bundle run mcp-on-apps -p <name-of-your-profile>
 ```

+If you are a developer iterating on the server implementation, you can repeat steps #2 and #3 to push your latest modifications to the server to your Databricks app.

 ## Support
 Please note that all projects in the `databrickslabs` GitHub organization are provided for your exploration only, and are not formally supported by Databricks with Service Level Agreements (SLAs).
 They are provided AS-IS and we do not make any guarantees of any kind.
 Please do not submit a support ticket relating to any issues arising from the use of these projects.